Ziwa Rhino Sanctuary: A Conservation Success Story

 On-Foot Rhino Tracking

 The main activity at Ziwa is the opportunity to track the rhinos on foot, accompanied by an experienced ranger.
 This is a truly unique and thrilling experience, allowing you to get up close to these magnificent animals in their natural habitat.
 The rangers are incredibly knowledgeable and will teach you about the rhinos' behavior and the history of the sanctuary.
-Our safari advisors can help you book a rhino tracking experience.
+Our safari operators can help you book a rhino tracking experience.

 Other Wildlife and Activities